-Because.
-Use the word because to answer people’s question why.
+Use the word because to answer people’s questions about why.

 The word because works even if the reason behind it is weak, says a study by Ellen Langer, a Harvard psychology professor.

 Langer’s experiments proved the importance because by testing 3 scenarios at a copier.
-When someone wanted to cut into the line to make copies, they made their request in one of 3 ways:
+When someone wanted to cut into the line to make copies, they made their request in one of three ways: